-Mr. McIntosh is a credit risk review analyst for a large international financial services company, and he has many years of credit analysis and loan servicing experience.
-Mr. McIntosh's experience in evaluating companies' financial condition would provide the Board with knowledge about investment strategies used by the advisors of the funds.
-Mr. McIntosh also serves as a Trustee of other investment companies in the Fund Complex.
+Mr. McIntosh is a Business Control & Risk Management Officer for a large international financial services company, and he has many years of credit analysis and loan servicing experience.
+Mr. McIntosh's experience in evaluating companies' financial condition would provides the Board with knowledge about investment strategies used by the advisors of the funds.
+Mr. McIntosh also serves as a Trustee of other registered investment companies in the Fund Complex.